uniqush/uniqush-blog/src/uniqush-after-go1.md

 message through a direct connection, or through *uniqush-push*.

 Now we can see the benefit.
-As a server-side developer, you only need to send a message to *uniqush-conn*, and say "Send this message to the user B".
+As a server-side developer, you only need to send a message to *uniqush-conn*, and say "Send this message to user B".
 Then you are done.
 What if the user B was offline?
 Well, *uniqush-conn* could then automatically tell *uniqush-push* to push a notification to user B. If the message if too big to be fit into a notification, *uniqush-conn* will send a notification to user B,